Down Those Mean Skies...

 And it's been a two-way street.
-Crime writers have also dabbled in sci-fi and fantasy.
-They include Donald Westlake, John D. MacDonald, Michael Collins, Erle Stanley Gardner, Lynn S. Hightower, Mike Avallone and Lawrence Block.
+Crime writers have also dabbled in sci-fi and fantasy, including Donald Westlake, John D. MacDonald, Michael Collins, Erle Stanley Gardner, Lynn S. Hightower, Mike Avallone and Lawrence Block.
 Even Chandler himself reportedly wrote a fantasy short story.

-And then there are those genre-straddling writers who belong to neither camp, including Fredric Brown, Ray Bradbury, Max Brand, Murray Leinster, Ray Cummings, Ron Goulart and William F. Nolan.
+And then there are those genre-straddling writers who belong to neither camp (or, more correctly, both camps), including Fredric Brown, Ray Bradbury, Max Brand, Murray Leinster, Ray Cummings, Ron Goulart and William F. Nolan.

 However, my concern this month is not so much which writers work both sides of the street, but those who've plunked themselves smack dab in the middle of the street, ignoring traffic, and created something unique, a whole new sub-sub-genre, the sci-fi/P.I. crossover.

-But there are also some that do honour to both genres, as evidenced by Down Those Mean Skies, our ever-expanding list of Sci-Fi Eyes.
+But there are also many who do honour to both genres, as you can see by our companion list to this little scribble, also titled Down Those Mean Skies, an ever-expanding list of Sci-Fi Eyes.